SC5/sc5-machine-learning/links.md

 * [Embed, encode, attend, predict: The new deep learning formula for state-of-the-art NLP models](https://explosion.ai/blog/deep-learning-formula-nlp) - Does what it says on the tin.
 Rather complex, but a good read if you have intermediate knowledge of neural networks and NLP concepts.

+### Optimisation algorithms

+* [An Interactive Tutorial on Numerical Optimization](http://www.benfrederickson.com/numerical-optimization/) - A great interactive visualisation of different types of numerical optimisation algorithms, including Gradient Descent.
+Helps you get a feel for how an optimisation algorithm actually behaves in motion.

 ### Neural networks